gvwilson/thirdbit/_posts/2015/2015-02-27-improving-instruction.md

   debriefings
   that Sheldon McKay and Rayna Harris are running will hopefully help us capture more of our experiences in shareable ways.
-  I'd be grateful for feedback on whether these ideas are (a) good and (b) workable&mdash;please add them as comments on this blog post, and I'll summarize next week.
+  I'd be grateful for feedback on whether these ideas are (a) good and (b) workable–please add them as comments on this blog post, and I'll summarize next week.
 </p>